sikrvault/sikr/README.md

     `$ python install.py dev  # If you're going to develop`

     `$ python install.py      # If it is a normal deploy`

-That will install Cython wait for it to finish and then Falcon and its dependencies.
-The reason is to win a bit more of speed with a precompiled falcon version.
-If you can't compile cython on your host machine you can still install the rest of the dependencies through a standard pip install:

-`$ pip install -r requirements/no-cython.txt`

-That should install all the requirements without cython.

 ## How to run